rmberg/alfresco-s3-adapter/README.md

 # alfresco-s3-adapter
-Alfresco AMP Module for S3 Backed Storage
+### Alfresco AMP Module for S3 Backed Storage

+This module enables Alfresco to use the S3 storage as configured in `alfresco-global.properties` as the content store.

  * Migrated from the `alfresco-cloud-store` project at https://code.google.com/p/alfresco-cloud-store/
- * Updated to use the latest AWS S3 SDK, and the latest Alfresco 5.0.x API
+ * Updated to use AWS S3 SDK 1.11.106, Alfresco 6.2.0-ga API
  * This should not be considered "production ready" it has not been battle tested
  * Pull Requests / Issues / Contributions are welcomed!

-Build Instructions
+### Build Instructions

  * After cloning the project, run `mvn clean install` to download dependencies and build the project

-Installation / Configuration
+### Installation / Configuration

  * After installing the `alfresco-s3.amp` package you will need to add some properties to your `alfresco-global.properties` file: